damicodedotpy/Data-Science-Insurance/README.md

 <ol>
     <li>
         <p>
-            Younger clients are more likely to file a claim.
+            Younger clients are more likely to file a fraud claim.
         </p>
     </li>
     <li>